jamesbornholt/homepage/content/post/memory-models.md

 Luckily, all modern architectures include synchronization operations to bring their relaxed memory models under control when necessary.
 The most common such operation is a *barrier* (or *fence*).
 A barrier instruction forces all memory operations before it to complete before any memory operation after it can begin.
 That is, a barrier instruction effectively reinstates sequential consistency at a particular point in program execution.

-Of course, this is exactly the behavior we were trying to avoid by introducing write buffers and other optimizations.
+Of course, this is exactly the behavior we were trying to avoid by introducing store buffers and other optimizations.
 Barriers are an escape hatch to be used sparingly: they can cost hundreds of cycles.
 They are also extremely subtle to use correctly, especially when combined with ambiguous memory model definitions.
 There are some more usable primitives, such as [atomic compare-and-swap][cas], but using low-level synchronization directly should really be avoided.
 A real synchronization library will spare you worlds of pain.

 ## Languages need memory models too